hjcanada/MW-Community/README.md

 ### Moment Managerment
 * Post/delete moments in the channel page;
-* Like/dislike anyone's moment (each user could only like/dislike a moment once);
+* Like/dislike anyone's moment (either like or dislike, and available to re-select);
 * Comment on anyone's moment (no limit);

-### Points Rule
+### Points System
-* A points rule is designed to encourage the users to be more active;
+* A points system is designed in backend associated with database to encourage the users to be more active;
-* Each user has a 'points' attribute, which is associated with the number of moments, comments, like and dislike;
+* Gain points by posting moments (+4), commenting (+2) and like/dislike moments (+1);
+* When a moment is deleted, all the related users will lose points, comments number and post number gained from this moment;

 ### Download
 * Addons (car modifications for the game) are listed in the download page;